Expecting your first baby? Your questions answered

 Ultrasound scans during pregnancy

-You’ll typically be offered scans at the following intervals:
+You’ll typically be offered pregnancy ultrasound scans at the following intervals:

 - Between 11 and 14 weeks after your last period, to confirm your due date, find out if it’s a single or multiple pregnancy, and detect certain health conditions.